aywrite/nix-config/README.md

 ## Acknowledgements

 ### Config
-- The organisation of my nix files are based on [Hugo Reeves'](https://hugoreeves.com/posts/2019/nix-home)
+- The organisation of my nix files are based on [Hugo Reeves' blog post](https://hugoreeves.com/posts/2019/nix-home)
 - Some of the ideas and files for my nix config are based on [Daniel K's - nix-home](https://github.com/danieldk/nix-home)
 - My original dotfiles (pre nix) were based on [Nick Plekhanov's Dotfiles](https://github.com/nicksp/dotfiles)